microsoft/calculator/CONTRIBUTING.md

 making Calculator better!
 There are several ways you can get involved.

 ## Reporting issues and suggesting new features
-If Calculator is not working properly, please file a report in the [Feedback Hub](https://insider.windows.com/en-us/fb/?contextid=130&newFeedback=True).
+If the Calculator is not working properly, please file a report in the [Feedback Hub](https://insider.windows.com/en-us/fb/?contextid=130&newFeedback=True).
 Feedback Hub reports automatically include diagnostic data, such as the version of Calculator you're using.

-We are happy to hear your ideas for the future of Calculator.
+We are happy to hear your ideas for the future of the Calculator.
 Check the [Feedback Hub](https://insider.windows.com/en-us/fb/?contextid=130) and see if others have submitted similar feedback.
 You can upvote existing feedback or submit a new suggestion.